 Vinyl is a flexible, durable plastic that is extremely popular for flooring.
 Vinyl sheet is excellent for durable, high-traffic areas, while luxury vinyl plank (LVP) and vinyl tile have become highly favored in the hospitality industry and trending home renovations.
-Layered vinyl flooring provides the satisfaction of traditional floor materials like wood and stone, but the durability and waterproof convenience of the vinyl floor design.
+Layered vinyl flooring provides the satisfaction of traditional floor materials like wood and stone but the durability and waterproof convenience of the vinyl floor design.

 There are two types of vinyl floors, each designed with multiple protective layers and the ability to mimic and even blend with other flooring types satisfactorily.
 With so many different types of vinyl flooring available, you can find the right style for any room.
 Learn how to choose the best vinyl flooring for your home with this guide from Smart Floors.
-Choose the type of vinyl floor that is best for your space and how it will be used.
+Choose the type of vinyl floor best for your space and how it will be used.

 The Different Types of Vinyl Flooring